Adults Behaving Badly… 5 Common Problems Adults Confront – or Cause – in Mass and How to Overcome Them

 They’re not.
 And looking around on Sunday mornings, I’d say I’m not alone.

 Not that I have an inside track on the state of souls.
 Even if I did, there’s that prohibition on condemnation … and wisdom’s reminder that we frequently misjudge others.
-We really don’t know another’s situation or what’s going on in their faith journey.
+We really don’t know another’s situation, much less what’s going on in their faith journey.

 Still, there seem to be some commonalities that bear consideration.